-Use the Main dialog box to view, configure and control servers in the DSR switching system.
-You may view your servers by name, port or by the unique Electronic ID number (EID) embedded in each DSRIQ module.
-You will see an OSCAR interface-generated port list by default when you first launch the OSCAR interface.
+Use the Main dialog box to view, configure and control servers in the DSR system.
+You may view your servers by name, port or by the unique Electronic ID number (EID) embedded in each DSRIQ.
+You will see an OSCAR-generated port list by default when you first launch OSCAR.